-According to type of motion gear transfer from one shaft to another.
-Gears are classified in following types.
+According to type of motion, a gear transfer from one shaft to another.
+Gears are classified in the following types.
 Each gear type has different applications.

-Spur gears have teeth parallel to the gear axis.
-They are used to transmit power between parallel shafts.
+Spur gears are a type of simple gear.
+They have teeth parallel to the gear axis.
+Spur gears are used to transmit power between parallel shafts.
+They have applications in:

 - Simple in construction and easy to manufacture.